agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Work is engaging, I can always find decent challenges.
 Basic needs are met, colleagues seem to be fine and ready to help when you ask for help.
-Work outside of the 9-5 DE job, towards Direct Work can also be quite engaging.
+Work outside of the 9-5 DE job, towards DW can also be quite engaging.
 It is hard to find like minded people here who share any interest in Altruism.
 Of all the people I have met, I do not know a single soul who does anything related to EA.
 They are too busy